-In selecting investments for the Fund, the Subadviser uses an approach that combines "top-down" macro-economic analysis with "bottom-up" security selection.
-The "top-down" approach may take into consideration macro-economic factors such as, without limitation, interest rates, inflation, monetary policy, fiscal policy, currency movements, demographic trends, the regulatory environment and the global competitive landscape.
+In selecting investments for the Fund, the Subadviser uses an approach that emphasizes the selection of what the Subadviser believes are stocks of high-quality companies with compelling potential for long-term capital appreciation.
+The investment approach combines "top-down" macro-economic analysis with "bottom-up" company and security analysis.
+The "top-down" approach may take into consideration macroeconomic factors such as, without limitation, interest rates, inflation, monetary policy, fiscal policy, currency movements, demographic trends, the regulatory environment, and the global competitive landscape.
 The Subadviser may also examine other factors that may include, without limitation, the most attractive global investment opportunities, industry consolidation and the sustainability of financial trends.
-Through this "top-down" analysis, the Subadviser seeks to identify sectors, industries and companies that may benefit from the overall trends the Subadviser has observed.
+Through this "top-down" analysis, the Subadviser seeks to create a strategic backdrop for actual portfolio construction by identifying sectors, industries and companies that may benefit from the overall trends the Subadviser has observed.

-The Subadviser then looks for individual companies or securities (including, without limitation, equity securities and fixed or variable income securities) that are expected to offer earnings growth potential that may not be recognized by the market at large.
-In determining whether a particular company or security may be a suitable investment, the Subadviser may focus on any of a number of different attributes that may include, without limitation, the company's specific market expertise or dominance; its franchise durability and pricing power; solid fundamentals (e.g., a strong balance sheet, improving returns on equity, the ability to generate free cash flow, apparent use of conservative accounting standards, and transparent financial disclosure); strong and ethical management; commitment to shareholder interests; reasonable valuations in the context of projected growth rates; current income; and other indications that a company or security may be an attractive investment prospect.
-This process is called "bottom-up" security selection.
+In the bottom-up analysis, the Subadviser looks for individual companies or securities (including, without limitation, equity securities and fixed or variable income securities) that are expected to offer earnings growth potential that may not be recognized by the market at large.
+In determining whether a particular company or security may be a suitable investment, the Subadviser may focus on any of a number of different attributes that may include, without limitation, the company's specific market expertise or dominance; its market-share position, franchise durability, and pricing power; solid fundamentals (e.g., a strong balance sheet, improving profit margins and returns on equity, the ability to generate free cash flow, apparent use of conservative accounting standards, and transparent financial disclosure); strong and ethical management; commitment to shareholder interests; reasonable current valuations in the context of projected growth rates and peer group comparisons; current income; and other positive, transformational catalysts or indications that a company or security may be an attractive investment prospect.
+This process is called "bottom-up" company and security analysis.

-The Subadviser may reduce or sell the Fund's investments in portfolio securities if, in the opinion of the Subadviser, a security's fundamentals change substantially, its price appreciation leads to substantial overvaluation in relation to the Subadviser's estimates of future earnings and cash flow growth, or for other reasons.
+The Subadviser may reduce or sell the Fund's investments in portfolio securities if, in the opinion of the Subadviser, a security's fundamentals change substantially, its price appreciation leads to overvaluation in relation to the Subadviser's estimates of future earnings and cash flow growth, the company appears unlikely to realize its growth potential or current income potential, more attractive investment opportunities appear elsewhere, or for other reasons.